teambikenetic/www.teambikenetic.com/README.md

 ##### 2021

-- This year, BikenetiCX will be October 31 at a new venue!
-We're excited to deliver a new course at [Cedar Run Brewery](http://www.cedarrunbrewery.com/) in Nokesville, VA.
+- This year, BikenetiCX was on October 31 at a new venue!
+We had an excellent day on a new course at [Cedar Run Brewery](http://www.cedarrunbrewery.com/) in Nokesville, VA.
 This is about 5 minutes from our race in 2019.
-Registration [on BikeReg](https://www.bikereg.com/52172) is open!

-- We recently wrapped up our summer virtual event, ['We Should Go For a Bike Ride' Challenge](https://www.bikereg.com/wsgfabr).
+- We ran a new summer virtual event, ['We Should Go For a Bike Ride' Challenge](https://www.bikereg.com/wsgfabr).
 With your help we were able to raise approximately $19k USD for [Phoenix Bikes](https://www.phoenixbikes.org/), [MORE](https://more-mtb.org/), and [WABA](https://waba.org/).

 - We also participated in Phoenix Bikes Raise + Ride: Sizzling Summer Century again this year, check out our [fundraising page](https://www.pledgereg.com/3933/t/teambikenetic).